-ASTR 4800 Internship in Astronomy

-Active participation in research in astronomy, or in some field of science closely allied with astronomy, or work with a planetarium or museum which involves planetarium operations and programs.
+ASTR 4800 Internship in Astronomy 3 to 6 hours credit Active participation in research in astronomy, or in some field of science closely allied with astronomy, or work with a planetarium or museum which involves planetarium operations and programs.
 A daily log of activities, a report on the work done, and a research paper relating the work done to the field of astronomy are required.

-ASTR 4900 Special Topics in Astronomy

-Prerequisite: Consent of advisor and instructor.
+1-0-1 to 4-4-6 ASTR 4900 Special Topics in Astronomy Prerequisite: Consent of advisor and instructor.
 Topics to be assigned by instructor; may be taken more than once if topics are different; up to a total of 6 credit hours.

-ASTR 4950 Directed Study in Astronomy

-Prerequisites: Consent of advisor, instructor, and department head.
+ASTR 4950 Directed Study in Astronomy 1-0-1 to 4-4-6 Prerequisites: Consent of advisor, instructor, and department head.
 Study in area or subject not normally found in established courses offered by the department; may also allow students to explore in more detail and/or depth an area or subject covered by the department in astronomy; up to a maximum of 6 credit hours.